Prostatic Acid Phosphatase (ACP/PAP)

 Lee Bio has an extensive human semen donor program.
 Custom Acid Phosphatase purification on donor specific semen is available.

 What is Human Acid Phosphatase?
 Human Prostate Acid Phosphatase also known as human prostatic acid phosphatase (PAP, ACP) is alternative marker to Prostate Specific Antigen (PSA) for prostate malignancy.
-Rape investigations will often include testing for the presence of Human prostatic (prostate) acid phosphatase in vaginal fluid.
+Rape investigations will often include testing for the presence of Human prostatic acid phosphatase.